 We said it before and we will say it again.
 Get help.
 Many of us here who have recently retired got help from a Veteran Service Organization.
 They really make a difference.
 There is an online Directory of Veteran Service Organizations that is offered as and informational service by the Office of the Secretary of Veterans Affairs and can be accessed at any time.
 This directory is provided to help Veterans seek important information and resources while preparing for or going through the VA Disability Claims Process.
 Within the directory you can find resources for organizations that deal with specific disabilities, specific nationalities, religious affiliations and so much more.
 It is an invaluable resource that should not be overlooked.
 There is very strong criteria involved for an organization to be listed in this directory so you can be assured that the information within is completely legitimate, free of cost and Nationally/Congressionally recognized.
 The Directory of Veteran Service Organizations can be accessed online any time by visiting the following web address: http://www1.va.gov/vso/ We have compiled a list and created links to VSO pages which can be found here https://www.microhealthllc.com/veterans-central/veterans-service-organizations/

-To learn more about the different types of claims, please go to http://www.benefits.va.gov/compensation/types-claims.asp.
-To learn more about the VA disability application process please visit http://www.benefits.va.gov/compensation/apply.asp.
+To learn more about the different types of claims, please go to https://www.benefits.va.gov/compensation/types-claims.asp.
+To learn more about the VA disability application process please visit https://www.benefits.va.gov/compensation/apply.asp.
 When you are ready to calculate your disability rating percent or your compensation (monthly pay) please navigate to the menu above to “Veterans” and select “Veterans Calculators”, then choose the calculator that you are looking.
-Alternatively, you can click the links below.